“Super-cool designer villas on the palm-fringed sands of Ha My Beach”

 - Safe box

-The main bar and restaurant overlook the swimming pools and are set back from the beach close to reception.
+The main bar and Cafe Nam Hai overlook the swimming pools and are set back from the beach close to reception.
 They come in a clipped minimalist style with lots of glass and wood, very attractive lighting and a stylish array of cut-glass crystal globes, some suspended above water.
 The bar has a balcony, the restaurant a terrace.
-There is also an elegant open-air beach restaurant next to the main pool, which is nearer the beach.
+Elegant open-air beach restaurant, Lá Sen, is next to the main pool.

 The buffet breakfast is extensive and laid out beautifully.
 You’ll find freshly-squeezed juices and fruit smoothies, cereals and muesli, baguettes and croissants, pancakes and waffles, then eggs any way you want them with bacon and sausages, too.

-The beach restaurant specialises in wood-fired pizzas and fresh salads, sushi and sashimi, is open for both lunch and dinner, Vietnamese style.
-That means regional favourites - such as banh vac Hoi An (Hoi An style steamed shrimp dumplings) and ca mu nuong la chuoi (grouper in banana leaf with spice paste) - designed to share.
+Lá Sen, open for lunch and dinner, offers global comfort food such as wood-fired pizzas and fresh salads, sushi and sashimi, and regional favourites - such as banh vac Hoi An (Hoi An style steamed shrimp dumplings) and ca mu nuong la chuoi (grouper in banana leaf with spice paste) - designed to share during the day.
+At night enjoy contemporary Vietnamese fare.

 Dinner at the main restaurant is more formal.
 Expect a blend of Indian and contemporary cuisine.
 Among the imaginative dishes to choose from are pan-fried duck liver with truffled leeks, steamed snapper with ginger and coriander, tandoori prawns with marinated watermelon cubes, mint chutney and chili oil; lemongrass panna cotta with citrus-mint salad, and chocolate-crusted foie gras au torchon with strawberry swipe, brioche and lotus seeds.